 The most popular use for pineapple weed is as a tea.
 (It’s not my favorite way to use it, but I feel it’s my duty to let you know it’s possible.)
 Use both leaves and flowers, either fresh or dried to make an infusion.
 Drying concentrates the flavor (fresh herbs can be 80-90% water) so you’ll only need half as much dried herb as you’d need of the fresh.
 Since taste-producing volatile oils evaporate over time, try to use dried herbs within 6 – 12 months.

 Pineapple weed flowers have a natural sweetness, but I still think the tea benefits from a drop of honey.
 It’s tasty hot or iced.
-And while it’s quite pleasant, my favorite pineapple weed beverage is a boozy cordial.
+My favorite pineapple weed beverage is a boozy cordial.
 So much more interesting than tea.

 If you’d like to eat your pineapple weed, toss the fresh flowers into a green salad and watch the faces of your guests when they bite into an unexpected burst of pineapple flavor.
 Or mix fresh flowers into chicken salad for a sweet, fruity taste.
 And why not sprinkle them on top of cold sesame noodles or potato salad?

 You can also use pineapple weed to make wonderful desserts.
-Infuse cream with pineapple weed to make panna cotta, flan, or ice cream.
+Infuse them in cream to make panna cotta, custard, or ice cream.
 Pineapple weed tea can easily be used as a base for sorbet or granita.